Evaluating Distributed Execution of Workloads: Comparison

 AIMES binds tasks only to pilots, not to resources.
 Tasks are bound to the first available and suitable pilot, independent from the resource on which the pilot has been instantiated.
-As such, in multi-site executions not all queued pilots need to be used to execute a workload.
+As such, in multi-site executions, not all queued pilots need to be used to execute a workload.
 Given enough time difference between the first pilot to become active and all the others, all the tasks of a workload could be executed on the first pilot that becomes active.

+Late binding to pilots introduces both positive and negative performance trade-offs.
+For example, distributing multiple pilots across multiple resources reduces the overall time spent in a queue waiting for a pilot to become active~\cite{turilli2016integrating}.
+Conversely, late binding to pilots requires more time be spent staging and replicating data across multiple resources.

-In its current implementation, Swift binds some tasks to resources when a site selection algorithm is used, and binds all tasks to resources when the binding is user configured.
-In multi-site executions, at least few tasks need to be executed on all the given resources.
+Swift currently binds some tasks to resources when a site selection algorithm is used, and binds all tasks to resources when the binding is user configured.
+For multi-site execution, at least a few tasks need to be executed on all the given resources.
 This behavior could be changed by implementing a different scheduling algorithm for the Pilot Scheduler of the Coaster Provider (Fig.~\ref{subfig:swift-arch}).

-\paragraph{Task execution} AIMES executes workloads by enacting one of the execution strategies of the AIMES execution manager.
-Currently, the available execution strategy requires that all the tasks of the workload are known before starting the workload execution.
+\paragraph{Task execution} AIMES executes workloads by enacting one of the Execution Manager's execution strategies.
+The currently available execution strategy requires that all the tasks of the workload are known before starting the workload execution.
 Consequently, AIMES cannot execute workloads in which tasks become available after execution has already started.
 Currently, AIMES does not support task and data replication, or pilot fault tolerance.

 The isolation between the Swift interpreter, workflow engine, and resource providers guarantees the separation of concern between task specification and execution.
 Swift also enables the separation between the provisioning of tasks and instantiation of pilots.
-Pilots can be reused when available and scheduled while the the execution is in progress depending, for example, on how a specific site is performing. \upp
+Pilots can be reused when available and scheduled while the the execution is in progress depending, for example, on how a specific site is performing.